Geordio/CarND-Vehicle-Detection/README.md

 From a human eye perspective, it appears that a number of colour spaces produce potentially good images and HOG feature images that could potentially be good feature sources.
 HLS L Channel, HSV V Channel, LAB L Channel, and the YCbCr Y  channel all produce outputs that look reasonable when visualised.
  However, in order to determine which performs best I will use each colourspace and channel (all, 0,1,2) s an input to my classifier.
- Below are visualisations of the channels of the candidate colour spaces, followed by the HOG feature imageof each of these.
+ Below are visualisations of the channels of the candidate colour spaces, followed by the HOG feature image of each of these.

 Visualisation of Vehicle, HLS Colorspace